Login

 No one knows why, but many researchers agree sperm counts have been declining for decades.
 Problems with fertility can range from hormonal imbalances, to physical problems, to psychological and/or behavioral problems.
 Fertility reflects a man’s “overall” health.
 Men who live a healthy lifestyle are more likely to produce healthy sperm and increase male fertility.

-Increase Male Fertility - Get a Checkup
+Increase Male Fertility – Get a checkup

 Make sure there’s no underlying infection getting in the way.
 A clean bill of health gets you off on the right start.

-Don’t Ditch the Dentist
+Don’t ditch the dentist

-Weigh In
+Weigh in

-Eat Right
+Eat right

-Deficiencies in nutrients such as protein, vitamin C, selenium, zinc and folate may contribute to male infertility.
+Deficiencies in nutrients such as protein, vitamin C, selenium, zinc and folate may contribute to infertility.
 Eating and drinking right can increase male fertility.

 • Eat fresh vegetables, fruits, whole grains, fish, poultry, legumes, nuts, and seeds.